1. An official count of the nation's population every ten years is called a ______________.

 a. clause

-b. precedence
+b. precedent

 c. referendum